 “What could revolutionize the industry is the ability for poker players to have each transaction (aka each poker session) recorded in a blockchain ledger the instant that a session finishes, and the player to have the ability to have sole control of these funds.
 I could see a new crypto wallet being opened for a session, whereby the poker software takes control of the private key and public key to make transactions (hands, decisions of winning vs losing funds).
 Its all really quite complicated, but it can be done for sure”, said Daniel.

-There are a number of online gambling platforms already using the Ethereum blockchain as a base for their offering, but the new school of thought is the Bitcoin blockchain may be a better bet.
+There are a number of online gambling platforms already using the distributed server processing system Ethereum blockchain as a base for their offering, but the new school of thought is the Bitcoin blockchain may be a better bet.
 When asked what he prefers, Bitcoin or Ethereum, Daniel responded with Bitcoin.

 “I think Bitcoin is the safest of the two.
 Its tried and true.
 Bitcoin has been around for nearly a full decade now, while Ethereum is hardly 2 years old”, said Daniel.